bryanwagg/jplag/README.md

 Example: `java -jar jplag-yourVersion.jar -l java17 -c student1_file student2_file student3_file`
 This option must be the last one.
 JPlag will compare just a list of files pairwise.

-# Building JPlag
-To build and run a local installation of JPlag, you can use the pom.xml in this directory (aggregator).
-It builds JPlag and the available frontends.

-To generate single modules run `mvn clean generate-sources package` in the base directory; if you want a single file then run `mvn clean generate-sources assembly:assembly` inside the `jplag` directory.
-You will find the JARs in the respective `target` directories.
-If you build a single JAR, it will be generated in `jplag/target`.

 ## Web Service
 Installing, running and maintaining a local web service is not recommended as the web service uses outdated libraries and (really) needs polishing.